 In order to stay compliant, the Federal Trade Commission advises website owners to review and adhere to their own privacy policies, or they could face legal action.
 State law may also require that online entities have privacy policies in place.

-The EU’s General Data Protection Regulation (GDPR) imposes strict penalties on companies that do not protect the privacy of EU citizens accessing websites, regardless of where those websites are located.
+GDPR requirements also impose strict penalties on companies that do not protect the privacy of EU citizens accessing websites, regardless of where those websites are located.

 2. Terms and Conditions

 In the case of an online store, the terms and conditions determines what will happen in the event of a sale.
 Essentially, it enables you to structure your return policy, shipping deadlines, and any other details that are essential to the transaction.

 While your online store may display a product with a price attached, the terms and conditions offer the “fine print” as to what actually occurs when a user surfing your website decides to purchase and wants to enter their credit card information.

 Your legal policies should be tailored specifically to your website, so it’s crucial that you avoid the temptation to copy another website’s policies.

 The FTC does not require you to have a terms and conditions document on your website; in fact, it’s entirely possible, from a legal standpoint, to do business without one.
 However, doing so is akin to making a handshake deal in real life versus having a written contract.
 With a handshake deal, you’re taking the other party at their word that they will uphold their obligations.

 Additionally, most app stores require that an app terms and conditions be posted within your app or on and accompanying site in order for it to be made available to the public.